isovector/certainty-by-construction/src/book/1-agda.lagda.md

 We will use many modules throughout this book---albeit ones which are much more interesting than the ones presented thus far.
 Our primary use for them will be to scope out sections of prose.
-And since modules act as namespaces, we will often open a new one in order to illustrate anti-patterns and false starts without polluting our main results.
+And since modules act as namespaces, we will often open a new one in order to illustrate anti-patterns and false starts, without polluting our main results.

 One distinct advantage of organizing chapters into modules is that chapters thus